Swathi88-devi/LLM-Reliability-Evaluation-Pipeline-LREP-/README.md

 This approach is intentionally designed to be simple, fast, and budget-friendly:

--Sentence-level evaluation helps prevent irrelevant or hallucinated sentences from skewing overall scores.
+- Sentence-level evaluation helps prevent irrelevant or hallucinated sentences from skewing overall scores.

--Embedding-based similarity avoids costly secondary LLM requests while ensuring semantic accuracy.
+Embedding-based similarity avoids costly secondary LLM requests while ensuring semantic accuracy.

 -Lightweight SBERT models (like MiniLM) strike a great balance between speed and performance.